 26’ truck: The largest rental truck offered.
 Suitable for 4+ bedrooms or moves involving extremely large pieces of furniture such as fully assembled entertainment centers or bookcases.
 If your move may require a truck in this size range, and the price differential is not too much compared to smaller options, this may be your best choice as it’s usually better to have too much truck to work with versus finding out on moving day you need more cargo area.

 A few experienced loading professionals may be able to maximize your trucks cargo area.
 If you live in a midsize to larger town, a quick internet search will usually list results of loading professionals available in your area.
-Established websites such as Movinglabor.com are available for this purpose.
+There are many websites available to help you find and hire a moving company.
 Be sure to inquire if laborers to unload the truck will be available in your destination city as well.

 Should You Purchase Rental Moving Truck Insurance?